mikhailknyazev/automation-samples/README.md

 ## Step 1.6.
 Verify all

-Verify all the virtual machines in the sample Data Centre are under "ansible-engine" control.
+Let's verify all the created machines are under Ansible control.

-It is time to get the playbooks pertaining to the "sample project" MVP onto the `ansible-engine` machine.
+It is time to get the sample playbooks onto the "ansible-engine" machine.
 Run the following:

 `[devops@ansible-engine ~]$ ./get-automation-sample-playbooks.sh`

-It should give its execution log as follows:
+It should give execution log as follows:
 ```
 + git clone --depth 1 --branch main https://github.com/mikhailknyazev/automation-samples.git automation-samples
 Cloning into 'automation-samples'...